This is a traditional piece of a college application that is now optional at most schools.

 These are two ways you can customize your college applications.

-This is an online tool provided by each college to help estimate the cost of college for an individual student.
+This is an online tool provided by each college to help estimate the cost of that college for an individual student.

 What is a Net Price Calculator?